callumhardy/ACF-Instructions-Helper/README.md

 Since the options on the settings page are usually of little use to a client.
 It might be a good idea to only let certain users see the settings page at all.

-Here we are setting the plugin to only display the settings page for a user with an id or '1' or a user name of 'admin'.
+Here we are setting the plugin to only display the settings page for a user with an id of '1' or a user name of 'admin'.

 	add_filter( 'acf_instructions_helper_args',function( $args ){